SherinSam/Google-Font-Tester/README.md

 https://github.com/typekit/webfontloader

 ### Future Enhancements
-1. Incorporate styles such as Italics  to each font.
+1. Incorporate styles such as Italics, Bold  to each font.